agri-cruiser/agri-cruiser/README.md

    * Another spacer detail to watch for is orientation.
 As you can see in the figure below (or in SolidWorks), one side of the spacer is “longer” than the other.
 Be sure to place the steel rod on the longer side (red box) outside, while the rod on the shorter side (green box) is on the inside, closer to the wheel.

    * Lastly, make sure the clamp on the wheel axle is fully seated and all components are secured.
-In one of our experiment (shown in the figure below), the clamp was not all the way in (yellow box), which caused the steel rod and wheel to misalign.
+In one of our experiment, the clamp was not all the way in (yellow box), which caused the steel rod and wheel to misalign (shown in the figure below).

    ![Image Alt](https://github.com/StructuresComp/agri-cruiser/blob/bafdcb1a0db3ffaa33ebde296970bbe61e698f55/images/Troubleshooting_Misalignment.png)